Mothers shared with us …

 Lisa: One of the girls had her first period this week!
 I just happened to be driving all of the girls (except the birthday girl) out to the birthday girl’s camping sleepover party and the girls were discussing the news, as it had just happened that day.
 It was so wonderful to hear the real sense of celebration with which they all congratulated the ‘young woman’ in their midst and to hear them openly discussing her experience of getting her first period.
 When we arrived at the party the very first thing announced to the birthday girl was ‘the cherries have dropped’!
 What can I say, except that you have made a real difference for these girls and they really are celebrating their emergence as young women – thank you.

 Susan: We all found the experience very enjoyable, comfortable, loving and bonding.
 The change in our girls was immediate.
 A great surge of relief and understanding seemed to have washed through them and bonded them together as sisters.
 My daughter Lily recently was the first to get her period.
 As a mother who attended the celebration day, I was still blown away by the new level of confidence and maturity Lily welcomed the experience.
 She happened to be spending the day at work with me during the school holidays and casually came up and told me.
 I fluffed around and said I had pads etc and she said,” It’s fine Mum, I’m all organised.
-I have been carrying them around with me since our day with Jane.”
+I have been carrying them around with me since our Celebration Day.”

 That night she was camping out with the same group of girls for a birthday celebration.
 I was concerned how she would be, until I dropped her off.
 She greeted all the girls with the ‘exciting’ news and together they whooped and cheered and had a group hug.
 (Very different to my memories at school!!!)
 They all reassured me they would look after her, so I drove off, a little teary, but very proud.